teawithfruit/gitty/CONTRIBUTING.md

 * Align variable assignments
 * Line breaks in between blocks (conditionals, functions, and var lists)

+## Credits

+Before sending your PR, go ahead and add yourself to the `contributors` array in the `package.json` file.
+You earned it big guy. :thumbsup:

 ## Testing

 Pretty simple: if you write some code, you write a test.
 If the tests fail, you